 Students will approach the dramatic arts through acting, directing, design, playwriting, and critique.
 Throughout the course students will explore the theatrical process, gaining the creative confidence necessary to independently devise, rehearse, and present works of theatre.
 Course content will require students to analyze and respond to theatrical works from diverse historical and cultural contexts.
-The course will particularly focus on 1) sharpening acting skills through the study of various theatrical styles and acting techniques, and 2) refining the collaborative and communicative tools used among theatrical performance.
+The course will particularly focus on 1) sharpening acting skills through the study of various theatrical styles and acting techniques, and 2) refining the collaborative and communicative tools used among theatre artists to authentically and confidently realize artistic expression through theatrical performance.
 Students will utilize monologues from plays, scenes from stage and screen, and group devising projects to investigate dramatic structure and theatrical technique.
 Students will also investigate the possibilities of various kinds of work in the professional theatre, both on and off stage.